 OxygenOS 11 is a big visual change, but it does include a lot of exciting new features.

-I used OxygenOS 11 for over a month now, starting off with the beta builds on the OnePlus 8 Pro and switching to the stable build on the OnePlus 8T.
+I used OxygenOS 11 for several months now, starting off with the beta builds on the OnePlus 8 Pro and switching to the stable build on the OnePlus 8T.
 I'll admit that I don't mind the changes as much now as I did when I first saw them, and OnePlus' reasoning for overhauling the UI makes sense considering the positioning of the 8T.

 While the UI itself looks different, OnePlus hasn't messed with the customization options, and that means OxygenOS still has a lot to offer in this area.
 You can change the accent colors, clock styles for AOD, animations for the in-screen reader, system icons, and even the font.
 Google's default navigation system is available here, and you get to switch to gesture navigation while setting up the phone — a nice touch.

 Talking about Google, OnePlus is ditching its own dialer and messages app in favor of Google's communication suite.
 The OnePlus 8T comes with Google's dialer and Messages out of the box, but OnePlus' Gallery app is intact.
-OnePlus took a similar strategy with the Nord earlier in the year, and it's clear that this is the way going forward.
+OnePlus took a similar strategy with the Nord, and it's clear that this is the way going forward.
 If you liked using OnePlus' Messages app, you can now find it on the Play Store.

 OxygenOS 11 is the update that OnePlus needed to challenge Samsung going forward.